No767/Kumiko/Community/contributing.md

 Once you have the discord bot up, there's a few things that needs to be done before development can begin.

-1. Follow the steps in [Installing Dependencies](#installing-dependencies) to get all of the dependencies installed.
+1. Follow all of the guides in the [Before Starting](#Before-Starting) section to make sure that you have everything installed.
 2. Now create a shell that poetry needs.
 Run the following command:

     ```sh